Slay (novel)

-SLAY is a young adult novel by American author Brittney Morris published in 2019.
+Slay (stylized as SLAY) is a young adult novel by American author Brittney Morris published in 2019.

 Plot

 SLAY tells the story of Kiera, a black high school student who develops and maintains the online game SLAY, a VR multiplayer world where players duel using cards giving them powers based on black culture.
 Being tired of online racial harassment in video games, she creates the game for black gamers.
 When a player is killed in real life by another player, the media criticizes SLAY for being racist by excluding white players.

 The story is told from multiple perspectives, including that of Kiera, her co-developer Claire, who is a computer science student in Paris, John, a professor of African American studies, and players of SLAY.

 Major themes

 SLAY has been called "an incredibly raw and real depiction of modern black identity struggles", and is referenced as an example of a novel exploring black girlhood.
 It explores online harassment and racism in Video games contrasted with the pleasure of online gaming.
 The novel also portrays black and transgender gamers.

 The book has been described as "Ready Player One meets The Hate U Give".